More in this Section

 This course is designed to give students a real-world perspective into what it is like to teach, learn, and lead in the 21st-century classroom.
 This course provides an opportunity for students to experience the world of the classroom and analyze the range of perspectives and topics that impact being a successful teacher, learner, and leader in the 21st century.
 The course will bring together a unique set of ‘voices’ from the field to explore the contemporary nature of what it is like to teach in today’s changing schools while focusing on identifying innovations that can develop students’ capacity to be agents of innovation, collaboration, and creativity.

-EDU 655 Trends & Issues in Instructional Design & Technology for Online Learning
+EDU 655 Trends and Issues in Instructional Design and Technology for Online Learning

 3 Credits